 Sometimes your friends may ask you to do things that you’re not comfortable with.
-You’re not alone; peer pressure is something we all face.
+Sometimes it seems like everyone else is doing something so you might do it to feel “normal.”
+You’re not alone.
+Peer pressure is something we all face.
 Read on to learn more about peer pressure.

 Who are my peers?